User and group management

 Managing users

-You can add up to five users at a time (depending on how many users your plan allows) by either:
+You can add up to five users at a time via the Console, or provision users programmatically:

-- Clicking the Invite button from the User Management page within your Console Settings
+- Console: Use the Invite New Users Console option or the Invite button on the User Management page in Console Settings.

-- Role: Controls which areas the user can access and which operations they can perform in those areas.
-For details, see Role-based permissions below.
+For each new user, assign a Role to control which areas they can access and which operations they can perform.
+For details, see Role-based permissions (legacy).

-The following permission levels apply to all new users with common roles, as described below.
+The following permission levels apply to all new users with common roles.
 If you want your new users to have different permissions or levels of access, you need to complete a separate form for each:

 -